ShenghaoWuFD/Predictive-Modeling-using-SPSS/README.md

 # Predictive-Modeling-using-SPSS
 Predictive Modeling Using Large-Scale Data Files

 In this project, I engaged in building predictive models for customer behavior to assist managerial decisions and recommend actions.
-I selected sereval variables(Order Number, Recency, Quantity, Pay method) and find out their qualatative relationships with Profit.
+I selected sereval variables(Order Number, Recency, Quantity, Pay Method) and find out their qualatative relationships with Profit.
 Then base on what I found to give business manager some suggestions.

 Following are the steps(data from Customer segmentation project):